omkarcloud/google-maps-scraper/README.md

 ### ❓ How to Scrape Additional Information like Working Hours, Booking Appointment Link, Price Range?

 We offer a Pro Version of our Google Maps Scraper that enables you to scrape more data points like working hours, booking appointment links, and price range for the scraped locations.
+Getting information like Working Hours, Booking Appointment Link and Prices Range greatly assists in Prospecting.

-Below is an example of the a scraped entry:
+Below is an example of the sample lead scraped by Pro Version:
 ```json
 [
   [